shmorri/docs-casa-prod/docs/source/index.md

 - Mobile phone numbers able to receive OTPs via SMS
 - Passwords (if stored in the corresponding Gluu Server's local LDAP, i.e. not a backend LDAP like AD)

-Additional authentication mechanisms, for instance national ID cards, could be supported via [custom plugins](#plugin-oriented).
+Additional authenticators, for instance national ID cards, could be supported via [custom plugins](#plugin-oriented).

 ### Enrollment APIs